-Because Keane advocates prolonged counterinsurgency campaigns and military confrontations that would presumably benefit his business with military contractors, Real News Network reporter Jesse Freeston has called him "a textbook example of the military-industrial complex in action."
+Because Keane advocates prolonged counterinsurgency campaigns and military confrontations that would presumably benefit military contractors, Real News Network reporter Jesse Freeston has called him "a textbook example of the military-industrial complex in action."

 In a January 2012 appearance on the network, Keane also predicted war with Iran.
 "I think we've been on a collision course with Iran since 1980 when they declared us their strategic, number-one enemy in the world," he said, "and they've been using state-sponsored terrorism against us through their proxies for 30 years and it's not gonna stop.
 I think it's inevitable that we will have some kind of conflict with them."
-During the interview, Keane suggested that U.S. intelligence agencies believed Iran was "a year or two away from [nuclear] weaponization"—even though, as of mid-2012, U.S. intelligence officials have continued to conclude that Iranian leaders have not decided to build a nuclear weapon.
+During the interview, Keane suggested that U.S. intelligence agencies believed Iran was "a year or two away from [nuclear] weaponization"—even though U.S. intelligence agencies concluded as far back as 2007 that Iran was not building a nuclear weapon.

-Keane is perhaps best known for his co-authorship, with AEI's Frederick Kagan, of "Choosing Victory: A Plan for Success in Iraq," a 2007 policy paper that many observers—including Gen. Davis Petraeus—credited with laying the political groundwork for President Bush's troop surge in Iraq.
+Keane is perhaps best known for co-authoring with AEI's Frederick Kagan "Choosing Victory: A Plan for Success in Iraq," a 2007 policy paper that many observers—including Gen. Davis Petraeus—credited with laying the political groundwork for President Bush's troop surge in Iraq.
 Keane subsequently became a vocal public proponent of U.S. counterinsurgency campaigns in Iraq and Afghanistan, warning about the alleged impact of "failure" in Iraq on regional security issues, including in Iran.
 In an October 2011 interview with Fox News, for example.
 Keane suggested that the then-pending Iraq drawdown was "a disaster" that would weaken U.S. "influence" against Iran.

-Investigative journalist Gareth Porter credited Keane with quietly working behind the scenes to curry both active and retired military opinion in favor of a protracted U.S. presence in Iraq.
+Investigative journalist Gareth Porter reported that Keane worked behind the scenes to curry both active and retired military opinion in favor of a protracted U.S. presence in Iraq.
 In a 2009 interview with the Real News Network, Porter called Keane "the mafia don of this network of retired and active-duty generals who are now quietly at work trying to figure out how they can really turn this [Iraq] storyline … against Obama, making sure that anybody in the Pentagon who meets with a reporter is going to give the same line that … [Obama]'s threatening stability in Iraq."